learnk8s/learnk8s.io/src/deployLaravel/content.md

 > Are you having problems installing and running these applications on Windows?
 Check out the article [Getting started with Docker and Kubernetes on Windows 10](/installing-docker-and-kubernetes-on-windows), for a step by step guide.

-## Building a Docker image
+## Packaging Laravel in a container

+Kubernetes doesn't know how to deploy Laravel apps.

+_Or Java._

+_Or Node.js._

+_Or any other programming language._

+**Kubernetes only knows how to deploy containers.**

+Containers are a Linux feature that is used to limit what a process can do.

+When you start a process such as PHP as a container, you can define how much memory and CPU it can use.

+Also, you can define what network and filesystem it is allowed to see (and a few more things).

+You could use containers isolate and launch several PHP instances on your server.

+_Just as you use virtual machine to isolate your development environment._

+Docker is the most popular tool to create and run containers.

+But there are several other options such as [LXC](https://en.wikipedia.org/wiki/LXC), [Podman](https://podman.io/), [containerd](https://containerd.io/), etc.

+**In this tutorial, you will use Docker.**

-Kubernetes deploys containerised applications, and therefore as a first step, you will need to build a Docker image of the demo application.
+So, as a first step, you should build a Docker image of your application.

-Since this tutorial will be run locally on Minikube, you can just build a local Docker Image from the `Dockerfile` included in the example code.
+An image contains all the file needed to launch the container.

+Go ahead and create a `Dockerfile` _(capital "D")_ in the root of your project:

 ```dockerfile|title=Dockerfile
 FROM composer:1.6.5 as build